snowyscorpio/React-Final-Project/README.md

    - Features a footer with attribution to the creators.
    - A consistent logo and theme across all pages.

+5. **Dynamic Flower Pages**:
+   - Individual pages for each bouquet are dynamically rendered using `react-router-dom` and the `SinglePage` component.
+   - Bouquet details are passed to the `SinglePage` component through the route state.

 ## Project Structure

 ```plaintext